jasper-on-github/blog/content/posts/game-launcher-bandwidth-restrictions.md

 ![Ubisoft Connect download bandwidth restriction slider behaviour](/images/Games/Launchers/Ubisoft-Connect-bandwidth-slider-behaviour.gif)

-It was this terrible design that even lead me on to writing a short collection of Tweets regarding the slider and my discontent with it, that would ultimately get turned into this article.
+It was this terrible design that even led me to writing a short collection of Tweets regarding the slider, and my discontent with it, that would ultimately get turned into this article:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/UbisoftSupport?ref_src=twsrc%5Etfw">@UbisoftSupport</a> Is there a reason to have the download bandwidth limiter set to Megabytes per second, rather than Mega- or kilobits per second?<br><br>The current scale ranges from 0.25 MB/s to 200MB/s; this is 2 mbps and ~1600 mbps respectively.</p>&mdash; Jasper (@Saszper) <a href="https://twitter.com/Saszper/status/1520853998235967488">May 1, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>